Frequently Asked Questions

 8) What is the Brazilian Coffee Academy?

 With two centers for Our Academy was born due to the belief that there is a lot to be shared and a lot to be learnt about coffee in our country and overseas.
 The demand for coffee education and classes has been increasing along the years.
 Many people travel today to origin to visit countries, farms and regions.
 Since specialty coffee consumption is also rising in Brazil, we get a lot of students from different states.
+Every year we also organize the Roaster Camp of Brazil, an event dedicated to roasters, coffee producers and coffee lovers.

 Annually, we also open our doors and give free trainings to children who are members of “The Young Farm Apprentices” Program, carried in partnership with Senar Institute/FAEP.
 Class Subjects: Coffee agriculture, production, manual and mechanical harvesting, sundrying, mechanical drying, parabolic drying beds, dry milling, coffee cupping, espresso and cappuccino preparation and different brewing methods - French Press, Hario, Chemex, Aeropress, Siphon, Moka and many others.